-While increasing school participation of girls is commendable, the gender disparity in school participation and in learning in the country (see, David et al., 2009; David and Albert, 2015) is driven by various educational, economic, and social factors, including motivational issues and differences in learning expectation for boys and girls.
-These learning inequities between boys and girls should still be a cause for concern and the subject of specific interventions as the objective is for all children, regardless of sex, to go to school, to learn in school, and to complete their schooling.
+While increasing school participation of girls is commendable, the gender disparities in school participation and even in learning in the country (see, David et al., 2009; David and Albert, 2015) are driven by various educational, economic, and social factors, including motivational issues and differences in learning expectation for boys and girls.
+These inequities between boys and girls should be a cause for concern and the subject of specific interventions as the objective is for all children to go to school, to learn in school, and to complete their schooling.